 If you have loans or credit cards with high interest rates, most of what you pay goes toward finance charges.
-Quickly paying off loan balances with high interest rates can free up cash to pay other bills.
+Quickly paying off loan balances with high-interest rates can free up cash to pay other bills.
 Another option is to pay off loans that have small balances.
-Once they are completely paid off, you will have extra money to pay toward the larger balances.
-The decision is yours to make but be sure to develop and write down a plan to help you manage your debt completely.
+Once they are entirely paid off, you will have extra money to pay for the larger balances.
+The decision is yours to make but be sure to develop and write down a plan to help you manage your debt altogether.

 Getting rid of some debts

-If you bought any furniture or electronic equipment as rent-to-own, you may be able to return the item so you don't have to make any more payments.
-Check to see if this is a possible option, and be sure to ask if there will be a fee included to do so.
+If you bought any furniture or electronic equipment as rent-to-own, you might be able to return the item, so you don't have to make any more payments.
+Check to see if this is a possible option, and be sure to ask if there will be a fee included for doing so.
 Also take note that some debts, which are deemed very old, may have something called a statute of limitations.
 If the debt is very old, sometimes the statute of limitations may release you from having to pay.
 After that time amount of time passes, a creditor can no longer force you to pay.
 Check with a lawyer before making any new payments on a very old debt.

 Exploring what benefits are available to you

 Find out how to increase your income.
 You may be eligible for the following discounts or government benefits:

 - WIC (women, infants, and children nutrition program provided by the federal government)

 - LIHEAP (Federal Low Income Home Energy Assistance Program)

 - Lifeline telephone assistance program that makes communications services more affordable for low-income consumers